 Currently, I’m learning Italian, working on my knitting skills, and dabbling in Photoshop.
 I’m not pursuing these things to build my resume, I’m learning them because I WANT to learn them and I’m having fun doing it!

 Full disclosure, I’m the first to admit that I’ve started and quit a million different hobbies and courses.
 I could probably pay off my student loans with the money I’ve wasted.
 But even through the trying and failing I’m learning what works for me.
-I’m very experienced in finding new things to learn and now I’m learning how to learn them more efficiently and cost effectively!
+But I never want to stop learning, and now I’m learning how to learn them more efficiently and cost effectively!

 1. What are you going to do with your new skillset once you’ve acquired it?